Juliet Fraser

 Juliet Fraser is a British soprano, based in London and specialising in contemporary classical music.
 She has commissioned more than 20 solo vocal works and premiered several hundred new works, many written for her.
 Fraser is the artistic director of eavesdropping, an experimental music festival in East London, and co-director of all that dust, the record label she founded in 2018 with Mark Knoop and Newton Armstrong.
+She was awarded an Honorary Doctorate of Music by the University of Southampton in 2023.

 Education

 Fraser studied at the Purcell School and at the University of Cambridge, where she read Music and History of Art.
 Initially an oboist, she began her vocal training at the age of 21, combining private lessons with freelance performing.

 Early career

 A former chorister in the chapel choir of Clare College, Cambridge, Fraser began her professional career singing with British choirs such as Polyphony, Tenebrae, the Monteverdi Choir and BBC Singers.
-In 2002, she co-founded EXAUDI vocal ensemble with James Weeks and was Executive Director of the group until 2014.
+In 2002, she co-founded EXAUDI vocal ensemble with James Weeks and was executive director of the group until 2014.
 She remains one of the core members, performing early and contemporary music around Europe.
 She was a member of the soloists of Collegium Vocale Gent (dir.
-Philippe Herreweghe) from 2007-2012, performing and recording Renaissance polyphony by Orlande de Lassus, Tomas Luis de Victoria, Carlo Gesualdo and William Byrd.
+Philippe Herreweghe) from 2007 to 2012, performing and recording Renaissance polyphony by Orlande de Lassus, Tomas Luis de Victoria, Carlo Gesualdo and William Byrd.